vippsas/vipps-developers/knowledge-base/applying-for-services.md

 If the above is impossible, the business can use Vipps MobilePay through a [Payment Service Provider (PSP)](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-2).
 To use a PSP, contact the PSP.

+### Services in Denmark and Finland

+To be determined

 ## How to apply